-J & J Snack Foods Corp. and Subsidiaries (the Company) manufactures, markets and distributes a variety of nutritional snack foods and beverages to the food service and retail supermarket industries.
+J & J Snack Foods Corp. and Subsidiaries ("the Company") manufactures, markets and distributes a variety of nutritional snack foods and beverages to the foodservice and retail supermarket industries.
 A summary of the significant accounting policies consistently applied in the preparation of the accompanying consolidated financial statements follows.
-Our fiscal years 2022, 2021 and 2020 comprise 52 weeks.
+Our 2023 fiscal year comprises 53 weeks.
+All references to 2023 fiscal year refer to that 53-week period.
+Fiscal years 2022 and 2021 comprised 52 weeks.